tnaccarato/hyperion-dev-L1-capstone-IV/README.md

 The following menu is shown to the user:

-re -  Read data from inventory.txt file and save it to an inventory list\n a -   Add a new shoe to the inventory list\n v -   View data about every shoe in the inventory list\n rs -  Restock the lowest quantity shoe in the inventory list\n s -   Search for a shoe by product code\n vps - Show the value per shoe (cost*quantity) for each shoe in the inventory \
+re -  Read data from inventory.txt file and save it to an inventory list\
+a -   Add a new shoe to the inventory list\
+v -   View data about every shoe in the inventory list\
+rs -  Restock the lowest quantity shoe in the inventory list\
+s -   Search for a shoe by product code\
+vps - Show the value per shoe (cost*quantity) for each shoe in the inventory list\
-list\n
-h -   Print an \'on sale\' notice for the product with the highest quantity\n q -   Quit the program\n
+h -   Print an \'on sale\' notice for the product with the highest quantity\
+q -   Quit the program\

 ## Functions